EliaSaSe/windows-update-remote-service/README.md

 * Set ``createFirewallRule`` to ``false``.
 This avoids the usage of COM interfaces ``FwCplLua`` and ``NetFwTypeLib`` to configure the Windows firewall.
 * To run a [WCF] application as non administrator, you must [configure http.sys] to grant binding permissions for the least privileged service user
 * The least privileged service user must be able to use the COM interface ``WUApiLib`` to interact with Windows Update.
 Maybe this can be done with [DCOMCNFG].
-* The least privileged service user may need the "[logon as a service]" right
+* The least privileged service user may need the "[logon as a service]" right.

 Please send me your "least privileges solution" if you come up with one.
 I will then update this section with your results.